-Legs cramping is one of the toughest things that happen during pregnancy.
-It gets crazy sometimes at night and the discomfort is so much that you can’t even sleep or rest peacefully.
+Legs cramping is one of the irritating symptoms that happen during pregnancy.
+It gets crazy sometimes at night, and the discomfort is so much that you can’t even sleep or rest peacefully.

-Well in pregnancy you just can’t take medications for random aches and discomforts unless it is really needed or prescribed by your OBGYN.
+You can’t take medications for random aches and discomfort during pregnancy unless it is REALLY needed or prescribed by your OBGYN.

-For cramping, you don’t have to take any medicines just a few remedies help you sleep comfortably through the night.
+For cramping, you don’t have to take any medicines; just a few remedies may help you sleep comfortably through the night.

-Every time I had complained to my midwife about my legs cramping and she always asked: “Are you drinking enough water”.
+Whenever I complained to my midwife about my legs cramping, she would ask: “Are you drinking enough water”.

 You can try other hydrating drinks like

-- Vitamin water – This flavor is by far the best one.
+- Vitamin water – Tropica flavor is the best, hands down.

 - Coconut water

 If that’s the case, keep a water bottle around you.
 Preferably on each level if you have to move up and down.
-Sometimes you feel just too lazy to get up and go all the way to your kitchen to drink water.
+Sometimes you feel just too lazy to get up and go to your kitchen to drink water.